Quickstart: Build a Table API app with .NET and Azure Cosmos DB

 Create a database account

-In the left menu, click New, click Databases, and then under Azure Cosmos DB, click Create.
+In the left menu, click Create a resource, click Databases, and then under Azure Cosmos DB, click Create.

-In the New account blade, specify the desired configuration for the Azure Cosmos DB account.
+In the Create Azure Cosmos DB Account page, enter the settings for the new Azure Cosmos DB account.

 Add a table